chodzic/pharma-banners/README.md

 <meta name="ad.size" content="width=300,height=250">
 ```

-Adjust those values to the actual dimensions of your banner.
+Adjust those values to the desired dimensions of your banner.
 The template will read those dimensions and adjust the size of the banner accordingly.

-### STEP 2: Animation keyframes ###
+### STEP 2: Animations ###

+#### Keyframes ####

+A light-weight animation framework is built into this template.
+This framework listens for keyframes and uses classnames and CSS to target elements.

 Animations are encouraged to be handled entirely through CSS transitions.
 Keyframes are used to trigger these animations.
 To trigger these animation, class names are dynamically added to the parent container at specific durations.
 Keyframe durations are stored in the ad.keyframe meta data in the index.html file.